THG-Headless/thg-altitude-docs/src/content/docs/astro-integration/v2.0.0/index.md

 ### altitude.runtime.config

 The build config object the integration has resolved to.
-For applications using the integrations [localisation](/guides/i18n/#astro-integration) solution this will be the locale specific config.
+For applications using the integration's [localisation](/docs/astro-integration/guides/i18n) solution this will be the locale specific config.

 ### altitude.runtime.kv.\<namespace>

-The value of [KV](/packages/astro-integration/#kv) retrieved using the key provided.
+The value of [KV](#kv) retrieved using the key provided.
 This will be attached using the namespace value provided in the KV for the key retrieved.

 <h2 id="internationalisation">Internationalisation</h2>

 These keys will be provided on the altitude namespace for applications that are using the built in i18n solution.
-Further information can be found [here](/guides/i18n/#astro-integration)
+Further information can be found [here](/docs/astro-integration/guides/i18n)

 ### altitude.locale